mwgielen/jackal/README.md

     set RHOSTS file:/path/to/pipes/dir/smb
 ```

-Metasploit will then access the file to get the hosts from the file.
+Metasploit will then access the file to get the hosts from elasticsearch.

 ## Building your own tools
 Jackal provides a multiple classes to interact with the elasticsearch instance.
 If you want to include jackal in your own tool it's as simple as importing one of these classes.
 All of these classes share the Core class.
 This means that these classes share most of the functionality.
 ```
-from jackall import RangeSearch, HostSearch, ServiceSearch from jackal.utils import print_json
+from jackal import RangeSearch, HostSearch, ServiceSearch from jackal.utils import print_json

 ranges = RangeSearch()